Algorithms and complexity for geodetic sets on planar and chordal graphs: Introduction

 \section{Introduction}

 A simple undirected graph $G$ has vertex set $V(G)$ and edge set $E(G)$.
 For two vertices $u,v\in V(G)$, let $I(u,v)$ denote the set of all vertices in $G$ that lie in some shortest path between $u$ and $v$.
 For a subset $S$ of vertices of a graph $G$, let $I(S)=\bigcup_{u,v\in S} I(u,v) $.
 We say that $T\subseteq V(G)$ is \emph{covered} by $S$ if $T\subseteq I(S)$.
 A set of vertices $S$ is a \emph{geodetic set} if $V(G)$ is covered by $S$.
-The \emph{geodetic number}, denoted $g(G)$, is the minimum integer $k$ such that $G$ has a geodetic set of cardinality $k$.
+The \emph{geodetic number}, denoted as $gn(G)$, is the minimum integer $k$ such that $G$ has a geodetic set of cardinality $k$.
 Given a graph $G$, the \textsc{Minimum Geodetic Set (MGS)} problem, introduced in~\cite{harary1993}, is to compute a geodetic set of $G$ with minimum cardinality.
-In this paper, we study the computational complexity of \textsc{MGS} in subclasses of planar and chordal graphs. \textsc{MGS} is a natural graph covering problem that falls in the class of problems dealing with the important geometric notion of \emph{convexity}: see~\cite{farber1986,bookGC} for some general discussion of graph convexities.
-The setting of \textsc{MGS} is quite natural, and it can be applied to facility location problems such as the optimal determination of bus routes in a public transport network~\cite{caldam2020}.
+In this paper, we study the computational complexity of \textsc{Minimum Geodetic Set} in subclasses of planar graphs. \textsc{Minimum Geodetic Set} is a natural graph covering problem that falls in the class of problems dealing with the important geometric notion of \emph{convexity}: see~\cite{farber1986,bookGC} for some general discussion of graph convexities.
+The setting of \textsc{Minimum Geodetic Set} is quite natural, and it can be applied to facility location problems such as the optimal determination of bus routes in a public transport network etc.~\cite{caldam2020,bus}.
 See also~\cite{ekim2012} for further applications.

-The algorithmic complexity of \textsc{MGS} has been studied actively.
-In 2002, Atici~\cite{atici2002} proved that \textsc{MGS} is NP-hard.
-Later, Dourado et al.~\cite{dourado2008,dourado2010} strengthened the above result to \emph{bipartite} input graphs, \emph{chordal} graphs (i.e graphs with no induced cycle of order greater than~$3$) and \emph{chordal bipartite} graphs.
-Recently, Bueno et al.~\cite{bueno2018} proved that \textsc{MGS} remains NP-hard for \emph{subcubic} graphs, and Chakraborty et al.~\cite{caldam2020} proved that \textsc{MGS} is NP-hard for planar graphs.
-Kellerhals and Koana~\cite{kellerhals2020} studied the parameterized complexity of \textsc{MGS}, proving that it is unlikely to be FPT for the parameters solution size, feedback vertex set number and pathwidth, combined.
+The aim of this paper is to study \textsc{Minimum Geodetic Set} on \emph{partial grids}.
+A \emph{grid embedding} of a graph is a set of points in two dimensions with integer coordinates such that each point in the set represents a vertex of the graph and, for each edge, the points corresponding to its endpoints are at Euclidean distance~$1$.
+A graph is a \emph{partial grid} if it has a grid embedding. {The \emph{area} of an internal face is the number of integer points on the boundary or interior of the face.} A graph is a \emph{solid grid} if it has a grid embedding such that all interior faces have area exactly four.